ricmua/spheres_environment/README.md

 pip install path/to/spheres_environment
 ```

-The update, user, and editable / development flags are common options that can
+The upgrade, user, and editable / development flags are common options that can
 be added to the command:

 ```
-pip install -e -U --user path/to/spheres_environment
+pip install --user --upgrade --editable path/to/spheres_environment
 ```

 ### Testing